yinqiwen/ardb/README.md

 # Ardb
 Ardb is a BSD licensed, redis-protocol compatible persistent storage server, it support different storage engines.
-Currently LevelDB/KyotoCabinet/LMDB/RocksDB are supported, but only LevelDB engine is well tested.
+Currently LevelDB/LMDB/RocksDB are supported, but only LevelDB engine is well tested.

 ## Compile
 LevelDB is the defaul storeage engine, to compile with leveldb, just type 'make' to compile server & lib & tests.

-To use 	KyotoCabinet/LMDB/RocksDB as storage engine, you should set env 'storage_engine' first.
+To use LMDB/RocksDB as storage engine, you should set env 'storage_engine' first.

-	storage_engine=kyotocabinet make
 	storage_engine=lmdb make
 	storage_engine=rocksdb make